Run event model

 This gives visibility into guest resource consumption without any instrumentation inside the workload itself.

-Persistence Providers
+Persistence providers

 Daemon run and session state uses a provider abstraction, allowing different storage backends: